networq/website/getting-started.md

 ### Start the server

-* Using a command window pointed at the directory networq-web run the server using:
+* Using a command prompt pointed at the directory **networq-web** run the server using:

 ```
     $ php -S 0.0.0.0:8080 -t public/